Quantum critical regime in a quadratically-driven nonlinear photonic lattice

 We acknowledge enlightening discussions with Kenichi Komagata and Alessandro Vichi.
 This work was supported by the Swiss National Science Foundation through Project No. 200021\_162357 and by the European Research Council via Consolidator Grant CORPHO No. 616233.

 \onecolumngrid

-In this Supplemental Material, we provide the detailed derivation of the quantum XY Hamiltonian (Eq.
-(3) of the main text) from that of the quadratically driven Bose-Hubbard Hamiltonian (Eq.
-(1) of the main text).
+In this Supplemental Material, we firstly provide the detailed derivation of the Lindblad Master Equation for the effective spin system approximating the quadratically driven Bose-Hubbard Hamiltonian model.
+Then, we discuss an approximated expression for the displacement $\alpha$, needed to define the Schr\"odinger-cat states corresponding to the spin states, as a function of the physical parameters of the system.